Clarifai/old-docs/api-guide/model/deep-training.md

 Classification templates let you classify what is in your images or videos.

-* **InceptionV2** A best in class CNN designed to reduce information loss or “representational bottleneck”.
-Convolutions are designed to minimally alter the dimensions of an input.
-Smart factorization methods are used to keep computation efficient.
-* **InceptionBatchNorm** Combines InceptionV2 with a deep learning technique called Batch Normalization (BN) to deliver higher accuracy and faster training speed.
-BN is used for normalizing value distributions before each layer is processed.
-* **InceptionResnetV2** Residual connections allow shortcuts in the model so that you can train even deeper neural networks.
-This has also enabled significant simplification of the Inception blocks and improved performance.
-* **ResNext** A simple, highly modularized network architecture for image classification.
-Constructed by repeating a building block that aggregate a set of transformations with the same topology.
-Uses a homogeneous, multi-branch architecture that has only a few hyper-parameters to set.

 #### Detection

 Detection templates make it easy to build models that can identify objects within a region of your images or videos.
 Detection models return concepts and bounding boxes.

-* **InceptionV2** A best in class CNN designed to reduce information loss or “representational bottleneck”.
-Convolutions are designed to minimally alter the dimensions of an input.
-Smart factorization methods are used to keep computation efficient.
-* **InceptionV4** A pure Inception variant without any residual connections.
-It can be trained without partitioning replicas.
-Features memory optimization for backpropagation.

 #### Embedding

 Embedding models can be useful in their own right (for applications like clustering and visual search), or as an input to a machine learning model for a supervised task.
 In effect, embedding templates enable you to create your own "base models" that you can then use in  your workflows.

-* **InceptionBatchNorm** Combines InceptionV2 with a deep learning technique called Batch Normalization (BN) to deliver higher accuracy and faster training speed.
-BN is used for normalizing value distributions before each layer is processed.
-* **ResNext** A simple, highly modularized network architecture for image classification.
-Constructed by repeating a building block that aggregate a set of transformations with the same topology.
-Uses a homogeneous, multi-branch architecture that has only a few hyper-parameters to set.

 ## Hyperparameters